sidgk/end-to-end-dbt-etl/README.md

     - Total passengers
     - Total & average booking value
 - Used by stakeholders for trend and performance dashboards.

+**FYI: I have not added surrogate key to any models in this case study, I just relied on primary keys, I strongly see the usecase to add them, example in intermidate/bridge models**

 ### ✅ 6.
 Data Quality Testing
 **Technical Tests (schema.yml)**